sajee05/Obsidian/temporary-dump/Economics 1.md

     - It measures poverty by asking questions and assessing the response to deprivation criteria.
     - If a household is found to be deprived on 3/10 criteria(MPI>0.3) then it is considered as MPI poor.
     - MPI ranges from 0-1, The higher value implies higher multidimensionally poor.
-    - MPI assesses the poverty in the country from different surveys and then extrapolates that number as a national level to find out the headcount ratio of multidimensionally poor people.
+    - MPI assesses the poverty in the co[[other]] from different surveys and then extrapolates that number as a national level to find out the headcount ratio of multidimensionally poor people.

 **India's progress on poverty.**